 Benjamin Gomersal worked at a mill in Bradford:

 “I was a healthy and strong boy, when I first went to the mill.
 When I was about eight years old, I could walk from Leeds to Bradford (ten miles) without any pain or difficulty, and with a little fatigue; now I cannot stand without crutches!
 I cannot walk at all!
 Perhaps I might creep up stairs.
 I go up stairs backwards every night!
 I found my limbs begin to fail, after I had been working about a year.
 It came on with great pain in my legs and knees.
 I am very much fatigued towards the end of the day.
 I cannot work in the mill now.”

 The constant din of the looms and other machines led to many workers becoming deaf.
 This wouldn’t necessarily have resulted in losing your job.
 Deaf people weren’t at such a disadvantage in these loud workplaces.
 Hearing and deaf workers became skilled lip readers because it was often impossible to hear above the noise in any case.
+They developed sign language and this became a useful way of communicating without the bosses being able to understand.
 But the affects of hearing loss on a person’s life would be significant, often devastating.
 Industrial deafness due to noise remained an issue well into the 20th century.

 As well as these dangers, textile mills caused many health problems amongst workers, particularly respiratory diseases, such as tuberculosis, bronchitis and byssinosis or “brown lung disease”.

 Elizabeth Bentley, Leeds:

 “It was so dusty, the dust got up my lungs, and the work was so hard.”